microdotblog/help.micro.blog/_posts/2017-08-19-custom-css.markdown

 }
 ```

+One of our newest themes is called Marfa.
+If you use this theme and would like to change the default colors, Micro.blog user @roelwillems has [written a guide on his microblog](http://roelwillems.com/2018/04/15/i-switched-my.html) for what CSS to use.

 If you have any questions about themes or CSS, you can also check in the #design channel in the [Indie Microblogging Slack](https://microblogging.slack.com/).